 Skip to main content

 Create a role to hold our policies.
-You can do this in Terraform, or in the AWS console:
+This may be done in Terraform, or in the AWS console:

 Navigate to IAM > Roles > Create role